fyne-io/docs.fyne.io/api/v2.5/notification.md

 ```go
 func NewNotification(title, content string) *Notification
 ```
-NewNotification creates a notification that can be passed to App.SendNotification.
+NewNotification creates a notification that can be passed to [App.SendNotification].